gvwilson/sdxpy/src/docgen/index.md

 [%inc unparse_modified.out %]

-To run our machine-generated program, we have to compile the AST to [%g bytecode "bytecode" %] and tell Python to evaluate the result:
+To run our machine-generated program, we have to compile the AST to bytecode and tell Python to evaluate the result:

 [%inc unparse.py mark=exec %]